Werenode/IOTPAY_guide/README.md

 This table displays all the addresses you operate with, including:

 -	Your connected wallet address
--	Any external addresses you’ve manually added via the form below (e.g., IoT devices)
+-	Any external addresses you've manually added via the form below (e.g., IoT devices)

 These addresses are pulled from your wallet and the platform database.